Chapter 10 BWV 136 Erforsche mich, Gott, und erfahre mein Herz

 The ninth cantata of the cycle for the eighth Sunday after Trinity.

 C 136 marks a change of direction in the structuring of Bach′s weekly cantatas.
-Over the previous seven weeks only one work C 167, composed for St John’s Day which lay outside of the normal Sunday services, had not been presented in two parts (assuming that the pairing of Cs 24 and 185 served the same purpose).
+Over the previous seven weeks only one work C 167, composed for St John′s Day which lay outside of the normal Sunday services, had not been presented in two parts (this is assuming that the pairing of Cs 24 and 185 served the same purpose).
 But beginning with C136 Bach embarks upon a series of cantatas of lesser proportions, typically with six movements.
 Furthermore, the pattern of beginning with a chorus, ending with a simple four-part chorale and with alternating recitatives and arias between, now takes shape.
 Various theories about why Bach should have operated in this way have been rehearsed in the earlier chapters of this volume and need not be repeated here.
 Suffice it to say that much of the repertoire that Bach presented in the earlier weeks, including C 136, had been wholly or partially composed before he took up his Leipzig appointment.
 Eventually he would be creating an increasing number of new works on a regular basis and, indeed, it can be argued that this was just what he had always planned to do.

 But whatever the nature of the cantata shape that he chose as the framework for his ideas, the quality of musical invention, attention to the textual images and the sheer expressive intensity of his creative work never diminished.